The following are rationales for graduation requirements.

 The behavioral sciences endeavor to provide students with a better understanding of human thought and action.
 A student of the human sciences learns to subject human behavior to systematic analysis, empirical scrutiny, and reasoned interpretation, providing him with a better understanding of himself and his surroundings.
 The student learns about the theoretical frameworks that describe how people interact with each other and with social institutions, the methods of empirical testing by which these frameworks are derived, and the relationship between scientific knowledge and social policy.

-The Quantitative Skills requirement complements other distribution area requirements by ensuring participation in courses that provide a broad exposure to problem-solving through the application of mathematical models, the development of basic quantitative intuition, and the ability to represent and interpret quantitative information.
-Courses in this category come from a variety of disciplines, but share the common goal of further developing basic quantitative reasoning ability.
-A course used to meet the Quantitative Skills requirement will not count toward other distribution course requirements.
+The Quantitative Literacy requirement complements other distribution area requirements by ensuring participation in courses that provide a broad exposure to problem-solving through the application of mathematical models, the development of basic quantitative intuition, and the ability to represent and interpret quantitative information.
+Courses in this category come from a variety of disciplines, but share the common goal of further developing basic quantitative reasoning ability, and the ability to understand, construct and critique arguments founded on quantitative information.
+Courses used to meet the Quantitative Skills requirement will not count toward other distribution course requirements.